ldstep/ldstephensnet/content/notes.md

 ---

+June 3, 2025, at 3:35:58 PM

+I’m seriously considering a base model M4 MacBook Pro but I’m going to wait until after WWDC before pulling the trigger.

+---

 June 3, 2025, at 3:14:49 PM

 I’ve been messing around with other apps out of boredom, thinking maybe they could replace what I already use.
 They can’t.
 I know what works!
 I should just stick with it and stop wasting time pretending otherwise.